 Acupressure mat for better sleep

-Acupressure has always been used successfully to treat sleep-related problems.
-If you want to benefit from the advantages of this method at home and improve your sleep, you can use an acupressure mat: The countless nubs activate key areas of your back to release tension and lull your body to sleep.
+Acupressure has always been used successfully for problems related to sleep.
+If you would like to benefit from the advantages of this method at home and improve your sleep, you can use an acupressure mat can be used: The countless nubs activate key areas of your back to release tension and lull your body to sleep.
 This method can reduce stress and anxiety while improving your blood circulation.
 Blood circulation and the release of certain hormones in turn support your body's natural regeneration and healing processes.

-You can find out more about the specific use of an acupressure mat for sleep disorders in our detailed blog article.
+In our detailed blog article, you can find out more about the specific use of an acupressure mat for sleep disorders.

 Sleep problems: Which doctor can help you if the worst comes to the worst?

-Unfortunately, there is no general answer as to when you should see a doctor if you have sleep problems.
+When you to see a doctor for sleep problems Unfortunately, there is no one-size-fits-all answer.
 Experts speak of a sleep disorder as soon as the symptoms persist for more than a month.
-It's best to listen to your gut feeling and talk to a specialist you trust at the latest if the problems don't go away despite following the tips.
+It is best to listen to your gut feeling and talk to a specialist you trust at the latest if the problems do not go away despite following the tips.
 Your family doctor's surgery is usually the first port of call.
 Depending on the cause of your sleep disorder, you may be referred to experts such as a neurologist, psychologist, internist or ENT specialist.

 Relaxing nights, active days